andywar65/django-geocad/README.md

     path('geocad/', include('djeocad.urls', namespace = 'djeocad')),
 ]
 ```
-Migrate and collectstatic.
 You also need to add initial map defaults to `settings.py` (these are the settings for Rome, change them to your location of choice):
 ```python
 LEAFLET_CONFIG = {
     "DEFAULT_CENTER": (41.8988, 12.5451),